 How can I avoid pinched fingers while dancing?

-Keep a slight space between point fingers during movements to avoid pinched fingers while dancing slowly together.
+Keep a slight space between your fingers during movements to avoid pinched fingers while dancing slowly together.
 This protects your fingers and enhances the overall elegance of your position and dance.

 What are ‘broken wrists’ in dance, and how can I prevent them?